davatorium/rofi/doc/rofi.1.markdown

 ### Other

+`-drun-use-desktop-cache`

+Build and use a cache with the content of desktop files.
+Usable for systems with slow harddrives.

+`-drun-reload-desktop-cache`

+If `drun-use-desktop-cache` is enbled, rebuild  a cache with the content of desktop files.

 `-pid` *path*

 Make **rofi** create a pid file and check this on startup.
 The pid file prevents multiple **rofi** instances from running simultaneously.
 This is useful when running **rofi** from a key-binding daemon.